remytuyeras/HaploDynamics/README.md

 ### Quick start

-The following script generates a VCF file containing simulated genomic data for a population of 1000 individuals with LD-blocks of length 20kb, 5kb, 20kb, 35kb, 30kb and 15kb.
+The following script generates a VCF file containing simulated diploid genotypes for a population of 1000 individuals with LD-blocks of length 20kb, 5kb, 20kb, 35kb, 30kb and 15kb.
 ```python
 from HaploDynamics.HaploDX import genmatrix , create_vcfgz